 Project proponents must use the Full Carbon Accounting Model (FullCAM) software to calculate the carbon abatement of their projects.

 There is specific guidance for using FullCAM with this method:

 Read the FullCAM Guidelines for the Reforestation by Environmental or Mallee Plantings method [4.7MB PDF] [4.8MB DOCX]. (includes both options of 2020 FullCAM Public Release).

 Project proponents need to meet the requirements of the Carbon Farming Initiative (CFI) Mapping Guidelines for mapping project areas and carbon estimation areas.

 Read the CFI Mapping Guidelines

 This method allows use of specific FullCAM growth calibrations that are only valid in defined spatial areas.
 Further detail is available in the method’s FullCAM Guidelines.

 Where project proponents establish mallee the land must receive long-term average rainfall of 600 millimetres or less, as determined by the Long Term Average Rainfall Map Layer.

 View the environmental data on data.gov.au for the Long Term Average Rainfall Map Layer and layers for the spatial domains of specific FullCAM growth calibrations.

-A variation to the method was made in 2018 and to six other methods to reflect the retirement of the online Carbon Farming Initiative Mapping Tool (CFI Mapping Tool).
+A minor variation to the method was also made in 2018 and to 6 other methods to reflect the retirement of the online Carbon Farming Initiative Mapping Tool (CFI Mapping Tool).